-The offset design is uses a heat in the “firebox”, then transfers the heat and smoke from that unit to where the food is.
-This offset smoking method means your food cooks on indirect heat, thus slow cooking in smoke.
-More smoke flavor gets in, and the slow cook ensure that your food cooks all the way through but gets more and more tender over time.
+This smoking method lets your food cook on indirect heat–in other words, slow cooking with smoke.
+Not only does this allow more smoke flavor to get in, it also ensures that your food cooks all the way and grows more and more tender.
 That’s why smoking a brisket or rack of ribs could take all day long!

 I’ve picked a variety of sizes and heating styles.
-Some will take pellets, while others will take charcoal.
+Some take pellets while others take charcoal.
 Both types of fuel sources require a bit of babysitting, but pellets are generally easier to handle.
-For even more efficient smoking, check out our electric and gas smokers.
+For more efficient smoking, check out our electric and gas smokers.

 Top 5 Best Offset Barrel Smokers

 - Ranchers XL Charcoal Grill/Smoker